commonhaus/foundation/templates/README.md

     Your project should also have a **dco.txt** (case-insensitive) file containing content from <http://developercertificate.org/>

 - If your project uses a CLA, include that requirement in the contribution guide.
-[For example](https://github.com/jreleaser/jreleaser/blob/main/CONTRIBUTING.adoc#contributor-license-agreement):
+See the [JReleaser Contribution guide](https://github.com/jreleaser/.github/blob/main/CONTRIBUTING.adoc) as an example:

     ```md
     Contributor License Agreement